A walking tour along a continuous route in central Japan.

 Day 5 Matsumoto

 Breakfast is followed by a guided visit to Matsumoto Castle, the keep of which is an impressive structure, symbolic of the powerful samurai clan that once controlled this region.
 Now a rarity, it is one of only four keeps listed as National Treasures in Japan.
-The tour finishes after visiting the castle but the city has plenty more to explore if you wish to do so, including the Matsumoto Art Gallery, which has an excellent permanent collection of work by Kusama Yayoi, probably Japan’s most famous living artist.
+The tour finishes after visiting the castle but the city has plenty more to explore if you wish to do so, including the Matsumoto City Museum of Art, which has an excellent permanent collection of work by Kusama Yayoi, probably Japan’s most famous living artist.

 Accommodation: N/A.